How to Add a Blog to an Existing Website: 5 Methods Compared

 Framer sites

 Framer doesn't have a native blog feature.
-You'll need an external solution.
+You'll need an external blog platform.
 Framer supports custom paths through their hosting settings, making subdirectory integration straightforward.

 Detailed guide: Add a blog to Framer